oggy184/oggy184/README.md

 - 👋 Hi, I’m @oggy184 or Agustinus Boggy Wicaksana
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Codeigniter
+- 🌱 I’m currently learning Codeigniter, Laravel, VueJS and ReactJS
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ...